 SATURDAY, July 1st

-American Lives: a Timeline of Historical Reenactors
+American Lives: Timeline of Living History

 Nowhere else but Strawbery Banke offers such a tremendous range of historic interpretation, gathered on the campus for interactions all day long:

 - Strange and Farre, portraying early North American settlers in the year 1602

 - Salem Trayned Band, showing off 17th Century pike and shot weaponry in the year 1637

 - Bloody Historical, portraying sailor merchants and privateers in the year 1723